Processing Module¶

 ¶

-A class to handle tif data processing, supporting single-band, RGB, and RGBA data.
+A class to handle tif data processing, supporting single-band, RGB, RGBA, and multi-band data.

 Source code in gigaspatial/processing/tif_processor.py